elizabethadegbaju/good-health-server/README.md

 ## Setup
 You should have **Python 3.5+** and **git** installed.

-1. Clone the repo you've created from the template herein and change into the directory

-    ``
-    git clone <Your Repository>
-    ``

-2. Change into repo directory

-    ``
-    cd python-starter
-    ``

-3. Install poetry, a dependecy manager for python.
+1. Install poetry, a dependecy manager for python.

     On windows, you will need powershell to install it: